-Variety starring Mark Watson, Steve Hall, Lloyd Langford, Tim Key, Josie Long, Bruce Dessau, Stuart Goldsmith, Henning Wehn, Alex Horne, Joe Wilkinson and 1 more that was performed at Gilded Balloon Teviot at 3pm for 90 minutes, on the following days in August 2011.
+Variety starring Mark Watson, Steve Hall, Lloyd Langford, Tim Key, Josie Long, Bruce Dessau, Stuart Goldsmith, Henning Wehn, Alex Horne, Joe Wilkinson and 1 more performed on the following days in August 2011...

 The Ultimate Year-long Comedy Challenge Competition returns!
 Alex Horne is the Taskmaster.
 For 12 months he sets ridiculous comedians ridiculous tasks to see who's best.
 Last year Mike Wozniak won by sending a massive ice-structure through the post and nodding 90 times in a minute.
 This year Tim Key, Mark Watson, Josie Long, Henning Wehn, Stuart Goldsmith, Bruce Dessau, Dan Atkinson, Lloyd Langford, Joe Wilkinson and Steve Hall have used their wits to win his crown.
 With Wozniak's help, Horne presents the results.
 It's a one-off show, it will sell out: book early.

 Full press release

 Following the unexpected success of last year's shambles, Alex Horne presents the second Taskmaster Showdown at this year's Edinburgh Festival Fringe.